 We spend our days asking questions, but most of us never actually spend any time honing our questioning skills.

 To become a better questioner, it’s really important first all to avoid these 10 common mistakes.
 Which ones of these are you guilty of?
-I’ve certainly done a few of these in the past!
-And stay tuned until the end where I’m sharing a follow-up exercise you can do to work on your own questioning skills!
+At the end I’m sharing a follow-up exercise you can use to work on your own questioning skills.

 1. ASKING MORE THAN ONE QUESTION AT A TIME

-It sounds obvious but how many times have you thought you were asking one question but it ended up asking in many different ways?
+How many times have you thought you were asking one question, but ended up asking your question in a variety of different ways at once?

 I often hear a question morph into several other questions by the end of the very long sentence.